prayerie/CrystalRCM/README.md

 It uses native IO libraries, so doesn't require any external downloads.

-All credit to Qyriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) - this is just a Swift translation :-).
+All credit to Qyriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) (dead link) - this is just a Swift translation :-).

 ## Usage